Kau (commercial guild)

-Taixia Jiao Guild Hall in Penghu (Penghu Narcissus Palace).
+Tâi-ē-kau Guild Hall in Penghu (Penghu Narcissus Palace).

-Tainan Shueisian Temple built in the three Jiaos of Tainan.
+Tainan Shueisian Temple built in the three Kaus of Tainan.

-Jiao (Chinese character: 郊; Kau; pinyin: Jiao), also known as Jiao-shang (郊商), Hang-jiao (行郊), and also known as Ding-shou (頂手) and Jiu-Ba-hang (九八行), was a commercial guild organization that spread throughout Taiwan during the Qing dynasty.
+Kau (Chinese character: 郊; Kau; pinyin: Jiao), also known as Jiao-shang (郊商 in Hanyu Pinyin), Hang-jiao (行郊 in Hanyu Pinyin), and also known as Ding-shou (頂手 in Hanyu Pinyin) and Jiu-Ba-hang (九八行 in Hanyu Pinyin), was a commercial guild organization that spread throughout Taiwan during the Qing dynasty.
 The members of the organization were mostly ship merchants or merchants who settled in ports.
-In the middle of the Qing dynasty, the commercial function of Jiao was gradually declining due to the sedimentation of the Taiwan River mouth and the establishment of foreign businesses by Western forces after the Xianfeng dynasty.
-However, after 1937, due to the outbreak of the second Sino-Japanese War and the long-term confrontation between the two sides of the Taiwan Strait after 1949, the commercial function of Jiao gradually declined and had already disappeared.
-Most of the existing Hangjiao have been transformed into religious groups dedicated to worship Shuixian Zunwang, Mazu, or Guan Yu.
+In the middle of the Qing dynasty, the commercial function of in Kau was gradually declining due to the sedimentation of the Taiwan River mouth and the establishment of foreign businesses by Western forces after the Xianfeng era of the Qing dynasty.
+However, after 1937, due to the outbreak of the second Sino-Japanese War and the long-term confrontation between the two sides of the Taiwan Strait after 1949, the commercial function of Kau gradually declined and had already disappeared.
+Most of the existing Kau have been transformed into religious groups dedicated to worship Shuixian Zunwang, Mazu, or Guan Yu.